YueYaiba/DIY-Cloud-Gaming/README.md

 For future reference if you are having trouble making Wake on Lan actually do anything, you can try some of these options.

-• Disable all power saving options from bios and from the "Advanced" tab of your network adapter's settings.
+• Disable all power saving options from bios and from the "Advanced" tab of your network adapter's settings, also enable "Enable Shut Down WoL" to power on from a power off state.
 • Setting your network to private instead of public.
 • Disable hibernation.
 • Open UDP ports 7 and 9